teuben/teunix/docs/astronomy-on-ubuntu.md

       sudo tune2fs -m 0 /dev/nvme0n1p2

-Since the default is 5%, for a 1TB drive this releases 50GB to the user, probably you!
+Since the default is 5%, for a 1TB drive this releases 50GB to the user, probably useful!

 ### Remove unused programs by snap / flatpak